IMSoP/r3t3/docs/ReadMe.txt

 Shift + \	Pause, and edit paused time
 + or =		Add a new task
-Alt + (+ or =)	Add a new task, and edit its description 0 to 9		Activate task with that number
+Alt + (+ or =)	Add a new task, and edit its description

+0 to 9		Activate task with that number
 Alt + 0 to 9	Edit the description for that task
 Shift + 0 to 9	Edit the time for that task
 `		The button to the left of 1 acts as an extra 0, including with Shift and Alt, because it felt natural Numpad		The numpad works for plain 0-9, and Alt + 0-9; using Shift over-rides numlock, so the app just sees "Insert", "Page Up", etc
+A to Z		For tasks 10 (A) through 35 (Z), you can use the letters shown in the interface Alt + A to Z	Edit descriptions for tasks 10 to 35 Shift + A to Z	Edit time for tasks 10 to 35
+Alt + .
+Edit description of currently selected task; the . on the numpad also works Shift + .
+Edit time of currently selected task, or paused time if no task selected (numpad . cannot be used due to issue mentionned above)

+Ctl + O		Show the Open... dialogue
+Ctl + S		Show the Save... dialogue
+Ctl + Shift + O	Show the Options / Settings screen

 *******************